BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/structuring-your-directory.md

 # Using the Command Line

-## Welcome!
+## Introduction

-The purpose of this lab is to help you get little more comfortable interacting with your computer through the command line.
-The command line (a.k.a. shell, terminal, etc.) will be our primary way of interacting with our programs throughout this course so it's important we get comfortable using it.

 In this lab you will set up the basic directory structure you will use to keep your code organized throughout this class, and you will write, and run a JavaScript program on your local machine.

-Go ahead and open your terminal now.
+Open your terminal now.
 On a Mac it will be an application called "terminal."
-On a PC, if you followed the installfest instructions, you should have an application called "cmder" as your terminal.
-If you are having any issues with the terminal let your teacher know, I can help!
+On a Windows PC, you should have an application called "GitBash" as your terminal.

 ## Where Am I?